aplteam/Cider/mkdocs/docs/api.md

 -   aliases
 -   project paths

-Specify `projects` as either a string or a list of strings.
+Specify `projects` as either a string or list of strings.

 The __optional left argument__ can be either or both (in any order) of